navalesnahuel/bedsheets-db-management/README.md

 - Adding new customers to the database.
 - Placing new orders for bedsheets.
 - Managing stock levels by adding stock to existing products.
+- Dummies Functionality to populate the tables with 'Fake Data'
-- Bootstrap functionality to initialize database tables and populate them with predefined data.
+- Reset functionality to initialize database tables and populate them with predefined data.

 ## Setup Instructions